-If you are on a family trip for which the Principal, Mr Thornton has not granted an exemption from attending school under The Education Act (1989), the deadlines for assessments will not be extended and you will not be able to sit any assessments that you have missed during your absence.
-The leave will be marked as holiday during term time and the responsibility for the impact of this absence rests with your parents/caregivers.
+If aakonga are on a family trip for which the Principal, Mr Thornton has not granted an exemption from attending school under The Education Act (1989), the deadlines for assessments will not be extended and they will not be able to sit any assessments that they have missed during their absence.
+The leave will be marked as holiday during term time and the responsibility for the impact of this absence rests their parents/caregivers.
 Whilst kaiako will attempt to support aakonga during this period, no special arrangements for aakonga to catch up on missed work or assessment opportunities will be made.